-Why Is Peppermint Oil Popular in Skin Care?
+Derm DMs: What’s the Deal With Peppermint Oil in Skin Care?

-“Although there is data suggesting that peppermint oil has antimicrobial properties, depending on the formula you use, it may cause significant skin irritation,” says Dr. Zeichner.
-For example, you don’t want to put pure peppermint essential oil on your skin because it’s simply too potent.
-“Peppermint oils should not be applied in its pure form to the skin,” — so if you reach for products formulated with peppermint oil extracts take note of how your skin reacts.
+“Depending on the formula you use, it may cause significant skin irritation,” says Dr. Zeichner.
+For example, you don’t want to apply pure peppermint essential oil on your skin because it’s simply too potent.

-How to Incorporate Products with Peppermint Oil Into Your Skin-Care Routine
+How to Incorporate Products with Peppermint Oil Into Your Routine